kevinbazira/algori-blogger/readme.txt

 = Does this theme support any plugins? =

-Algori Blogger includes support for Infinite Scroll in Jetpack.
+Algori Blogger includes support for the following plugins;
+1. Infinite Scroll in Jetpack
+2. Gutenberg plugin

 == Changelog ==

+= 1.1.1 - Mar 07 2019 =
+* Added support for centered content when sidebar is empty especially in Gutenberg
+* Added mobile support for hero title and description
+* Updated POT file in languages folder

 = 1.1.0 - Feb 06 2019 =
 * Updated style-rtl.css to match style.css